 Italy is famous for its romantic towns, which have often been the setting for unforgettable cinematic love scenes.
-There are several ways to have a great time with your partner for Valentine’s day in Italy: la festa degli innamorati, the day of lovers, is usually celebrated by going to the restaurant for a nice dinner.
-Sweethearts usually give each other gifts, flowers and chocolates in heart-shaped boxes.
-Imagine how beautiful it would be to do all this in Italy, in some of the most amazing locations in the world?
+There are several ways to have a great time with your partner for Valentine’s Day in Italy: la festa degli innamorati, the day of lovers, is usually celebrated by going to a restaurant for a nice dinner.
+Sweethearts usually give each other gifts, flowers, and chocolates in heart-shaped boxes.
+Imagine how beautiful it would be to do all this in Italy, in some of the most amazing locations in the world.
 Here are some ideas and places you must consider if you want to celebrate San Valentino “Italian Style”!

 The most romantic towns to celebrate love in Italy

 Some Italian towns are conventionally known for being the right place to celebrate Valentine’s Day.
 Art, atmosphere, and natural beauty make them the right setting for a romantic night.
 Above them all, certainly, Venice, Florence, and Rome.